franziloew/NLP_projects/README.md

 1. Airbnb reviews (PySpark): In this project I am experimenting with the Apache Spark Framwork for Python (PySpark).
 I analyse the written reviews of Airbnb Listings in Barcelona.
 The data comes from the [Inside Airbnb](http://insideairbnb.com/get-the-data.html) project and is freely available.

+2. Airbnb description (R): I am curious if the description texts of the Airbnb listings can be used to predict the prices of these listings.
+In this project I try to integrate the text data into the hedonic price estimation.

+	Next Steps:
+		- Decide how deal with very common words (Wohnung, Apartment, Room...)
+		- Differentiate between english and german text?
+		- Estimate 2-stage Linear Regression similar to [Abdallah, 2015](https://arxiv.org/abs/1511.04674)
+		- Transfering project to PySpark?

-2. Searchengine Keywords (R): I use the search traffic share of keywords to get an idea of the similarity of news provider websites.
+3. Searchengine Keywords (R): I use the search traffic share of keywords to get an idea of the similarity of news provider websites.
 The search traffic share is the percentage of organic search referrals to this site that come from this keyword.
 Data comes from [Alexa.com](https://www.alexa.com/) and is not freely available.

+	Next Steps:
+		- How to measure similarity?
+		- Run model on different Datasets.

 Other projects in which I work with text data: